Scripta-Qumranica-Electronica/Scrollery-website/docs/SETUP.md

 2. [A local installation of the Perl modules that provide a low level API to that database.](https://github.com/Scripta-Qumranica-Electronica/SQE_DB_API)
 3. A local installation of the Scrollery website maintained in this repository.

-## Summary
+## Summary (currently deprecated, use the quick instructions for now)

-These instructions will walk you through programs and settings involved in running the Scrollery website on your development machine.
+These instructions will walk you through programs and settings involved in running the Scrollery website.
 The following dependencies are required:
 * [Node 8.9.4](https://nodejs.org/en/download/)
 * Npm 5+ (bundled with node)
 * [Yarn](https://yarnpkg.com/en/docs/install)